timiTao/BehatClipboard/README.md

 * ``prefix`` - prefix for recognise data in scenario to replace.
 Default: ``clipboard``
 * ``pattern`` - pattern that will be complete with prefix and looking data to transform from clipboard.
 Default: ``/%s\(([a-zA-Z0-9_\.\-]+)\)/``

+## Configuration

+Suggested to use with [Behat Assert Context](https://github.com/timiTao/BehatAssertContext).

 ## Versioning

 Staring version ``1.0.0``, will follow [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).